dave-harrington/oi_biostat_labs/README.md

 - The template file (.Rmd) contains space for entering answers (both plain text writing and code) along with additional guidance related to R and Rmd syntax.
 When compiled, the template generates a PDF document.

 - The solutions file (.pdf) contains fully worked solutions and code.

+Each unit contains a 'Lab Notes' file that gives an overview of the labs and provides a detailed explanation of the 'R' programming used in each lab.